Note: This post was originally published in 2014, and was updated in March 2018.

 Stage #1: Rewriting

 This stage is sometimes called “revising” – which means “re-seeing” your work with fresh eyes.
-When I’m working on fiction, it often means starting from scratch with a blank document and with draft one on my Kindle beside me.
-You may not need to go quite that far!
+When I’m working on fiction, this normally means starting from scratch with a blank document and with draft one on my Kindle beside me.
+You may not need to go quite that far, but do be prepared to make big changes at this stage.

 Three Rewriting Tips